There are two ways that consumers can use their debit card accounts to send money.

 First, you can send money with an add-on service that interacts with your bank account.

-Venmo, Pop Money, and Cash App will let you send money from your bank account to a bank account of one of your friends.
+Venmo, Pop Money, and Square's Cash App will let you send money from your bank account to a bank account of one of your friends.
 These are bank-to-bank transfers routed through a national ACH network.
 If you are willing to wait, they will send your money for free.
 These companies must pay a slight fee (less than 10 cents) to the ACH provider.
 As the networks charge a higher price for immediate settlement, each of those services asks the consumer to pay a modest fee for instant payments.

 Google, Apple, and most of the smartphone providers have a payment service, too.